 - Anna Pagnone (U Bremen, 2019): Processes affecting the oceanic iron cycle and their interaction with marine biology and climate.
 Universität Bremen (supervised by Christoph Voelker)

-- Lu Niu: The role of the atmosphere on Northern Hemisphere ice sheet evolution during the late Pleistocene. (submitted in 2019)
+- Lu Niu: The role of the atmosphere on Northern Hemisphere ice sheet evolution during the late Pleistocene.
+(2019, supervised with Evan Gowan)